Nga94/technical-qa/README.md

-# technical-qa
+# Technical Questions and Answers

-Technical Questions and Answers
+# Rules